 The Aberdovey and Barmouth Steamship Company was founded in 1877.
 The company operated out of the offices of Liverpool wholesale grocers David Jones and Co., although they were not the only shareholders.

 Their first ship was the iron-hulled screw steamer, the 162 ton s.s.
 Telephone, built in 1878 by H.M.
 McIntyre and Co of Paisley, replaced in 1900 by the 200-ton, three-masted s.s.
 Dora, known locally as The Grocery Boat.
 The two ships were registered in Liverpool.
 The steel-hulled Dora, also built in Paisley, by J. Fullerton and Co, was fitted with three masts and a single funnel set between the main (central) and mizzen (rear) masts.
 She was a weekly visitor to Aberdovey and the last ship to sail to and from Aberdyfi on a scheduled basis, carrying grain, cement, wood, timber, manure and sleepers.
 She departed from Liverpool every Friday stopping at Porthdinllaen, Barmouth and Aberdovey.
 The ship carried groceries, timber and animal food to Aberdovey, where they were met by local farmers who loaded horse drawn wagons from sheds on the wharf.
 She also carried passengers.
-Her last run appears to have been in October 1915.
 You can find some more about the Dora at the Nefyn.com website.

 Lewis Lloyd comments that “The steamers Telephone and Dora endeared themselves to the people of Aberdyfi and their regular ports-of-call.
 Their schedules represented normality and their passing meant a further reduction in the character of the coastal communities which they served.”
 There are several old photographs showing Dora, which usually, although by no means always, loaded and offloaded her cargo on the jetty’s inner berth.
 Dora was requisitioned for the Liverpool to Belfast route in November 1916.